 “Biotechnology companies and plant breeders are particularly concerned about the legislative uncertainty of the GMO classification of new plant breeding techniques,” and are concerned that “regulatory costs for plants classified as GMOs are much higher than those for the registration of non-GMO plants, and public acceptance is lower”.

-It goes without saying that less regulation, and poor public acceptance makes it easier for such products to become more widely adopted on farms and in food products, so biotech companies are lobbying hard to ensure that these new forms of genetic engineering are not subject to the same stringent regulation that older GMOs are.
+It goes without saying that less regulation, and poor public engagement makes it easier for such products to become more widely adopted on farms and in food products, so biotech companies are lobbying hard to ensure that these new forms of genetic engineering are not subject to the same stringent regulation that older GMOs are.